 No charge for individuals who are part of a TB contact investigation

-with return in 48-72 hours to have the test read
+Tests are administered on Mondays and Tuesdays with a return in 48 hours to have the test read

 For more information, contact Health Services at (715) 395-1304.